 The first thing to get is Photomatix Pro.
 To get started, visit the Photomatix page and use the coupon code “TREYRATCLIFF” to save 15%.
 This is an important piece of the puzzle!
 It is fun and simple HDR software to use – I will show you how.
-I also taught my son how to use a BB gun, and he only injured his sisters twice.
+I also taught my son how to use a BB gun and he only injured his sisters twice.

+I also offer a Complete HDR Tutorial video course that you might enjoy even more than this texty-version!
 If you are feeling extra-lazy, then you can also pick up my Trey’s Photomatix Presets, which are not required, but will give you a head start!

 The Free HDR Tutorial

 I wrote this Free HDR photography tutorial over six years ago and I update it about every three months.
 Recently I rewrote it from scratch to incorporate all of the new things I’ve learned and I am happy to share them with you here.

 Hundreds of thousands of people have used this tutorial to learn how to make beautiful HDR photos — I am sure it can teach you too!
 Remember, anyone can do this stuff.
 All it takes is a tiny bit of curiosity.
 You will surprise yourself in no time!
 Let’s get started!

 Who is the best audience for this HDR Photography tutorial?

 This tutorial is great for new photographers as well as intermediate to beyond.
 We’ll get started slow, and ramp up from there!

 HDR (High Dynamic Range) is still a relatively new way to create photos.
 I’ve traveled around the world and shot with many incredible photographers.
 After we shoot, we get together to compare techniques and post-process photos late into the night.
 Over time I’ve crafted a best-of-breed solution that will help you create your own unique art.
 This tutorial not only teaches HDR, but it will help you create a style that is quintessentially your own!